NateJSchmidt/chronicler/README.md

 `docker-compose -f deployments/docker-compose-dev.yaml up -d`

+Once everything is running, database migrations can be run via the [run-migrations.sh](/deployments/run-migrations.sh) script.
+In order for migrations to work correctly, you'll need to set some environment variables.
+For details, see the script.
+This script can be run like:

+`./run-migrations.sh`

+Note that migrations will likely not work without the latest PR from sledger:  https://github.com/decadentsoup/sledger/pull/2.
+This PR enables variable substitution in the [sledger.yaml](/migrations/sledger.yaml).

-Once the dependencies are up, the easiest way to run chronicler is to run the following command:
+After migrations have been run, the easiest way to run chronicler is to run the following command:

 `go run cmd/main.go`